andyw8/rlit-mob/README.md

   `ruby calculator.rb --amount 100000 --interest 5 --amort 25 --frequency monthly`
 * Write the code as if it were real production code, i.e. think about tests and when to refactor
 * You are free to change delete anyone else's code
+* The repo has RSpec installed but nothing else

 ## Process

+* Everyone should first clone this repo to their local machine
 * One person acts as *navigator*, using Chromecast to broadcast their screen.
 * We switch to a new randomly chosen navigator every 5 minutes.
 * When it's time to switch, the current navigator should commit all work in progress and push, e.g.<br />